CSCI-5619-Fall-2021/Assignment-1/README.md

 Graded out of 10 points.

-1. Unity project created in the assignment folder (1)
+1. Platform settings configured correctly (1)
 2. Submission includes APK file (1)
 3. Project runs on the Quest (4)
 4. Scene contains at least four new objects (2)